angryteach/daily-notes/README.md

 In addition __blockquotes__ have to cover every line for a block of code to be properly rendered on the page.
 Note that there is a difference between code and pre tags.

+### Re-packing EPUB file

+I have Verne's one of the greatest under Verne.epub.
+Epub is just a compressed file containing, for example, HTML files and layout schemes that are bundelled together to make EPUB document.
+I need to change font size because CoolReader3 renders tiny letters and does not allow to zoom the page.

+I open Verne.epub with Archive Manager and extract the contents into a folder, say "files/".
+I edit styles.css and then run the following command:

+>```
+>zip -r ../Verne-remastered.epub *
+>```

+This will generate Verne-remastered.epub along Verne.epub and files/